 A docstring is the documentation written as part of a emacs lisp variable or a function.
 It is part of Emacs' wonderful interactive help system.

 (Note: This definition is not org-mode specific, but is rather a more general org-mode/lisp/coding concept.
 It's included here because mailing list posts often reference a "docstring," an obscure phrase for anyone not familiar with coding lingo.)

 If you are wondering what a particular org-mode key combination, function, or variable does, the manual is not your only source of information.
 Carsten has also embedded a wealth of resources into the org-mode source code itself.
 These can be easily viewed using Emacs built-in help functions.

 For instance, let's say you want to learn more about creating a clock

 report in org mode.
 One way to do this is to type

 C-h k or

-will give you the following very helpful information:
+C-x-C-r).
+This will provide the following very helpful information:

 org-clock-report is an interactive compiled Lisp function in `org-clock.el'.
 It is bound to C-c C-x C-r, . (org-clock-report &optional arg) Create a table containing a report about clocked time.
 If the cursor is inside an existing clocktable block, then the table will be updated.
 If not, a new clocktable will be inserted.
 When called with a prefix argument, move to the first clock table in the buffer and update it. [back]

-If you knew the name of the function, you could also locate the same
+If you happened to know the name of the function, you could also